awsdocs/amazon-ec2-user-guide/doc_source/infrastructure-security.md

 A subnet is a range of IP addresses in a VPC\.
 When you launch an instance, you launch it into a subnet in your VPC\.
 Use subnets to isolate the tiers of your application \(for example, web, application, and database\) within a single VPC\.
 Use private subnets for your instances if they should not be accessed directly from the internet\.

-To call the Amazon EC2 API from your VPC without sending traffic over the public internet, use AWS PrivateLink\.
+To call the Amazon EC2 API from your VPC using private IP addresses, use AWS PrivateLink\.
+For more information, see [Access Amazon EC2 using an interface VPC endpoint](interface-vpc-endpoints.md)\.

 ## Isolation on physical hosts<a name="physical-isolation"></a>